viczhuravlev/viczhuravlev/README.md

 Hey there 👋

-I'm a Full-Stack developer from Moscow who likes to work with JavaScript/Typescript.
-I mainly specialize in front-end with React.js and back-end with Express.js.
+I'm a Full-Stack developer who likes to work with JavaScript/Typescript.
+I mainly specialize in front-end with React.js and back-end with node.js..

 ### Skills